-When you are in Louisville, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Louisville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Louisville is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Louisville is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Louisville who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 A relatively large number of people in Louisville telecommute to their jobs.
 Overall, about 13.95% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Louisville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Louisville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.